 The operator, by communicating with the Physical Page Stealer ghost job, has control over the allocation of both RESDF and DYNRESDF pages.
 The operator also has the ability to reset the SYSGEN defined RESDF size and maximum DYNRESDF size thus affecting the system's maximum user size.
 Increases to RESDF size or to maximum DYN-RESDF size cause a decrease of the maximum user size; decreases to RESDF size or the DYNRESDF size cause the maximum user size to be increased.
 By setting the maximum number of real-time pages that may be allocated to a minimum, the operator is able to allow very large jobs to be scheduled.
 Decreases to the maximum real-time page values may be effected at any time.
-Increases are limited to times when there are no users on the system other than system ghosts, i.e., the system must be quiescent except for ALLOCAT, RBBAT, FILL and the PPS ghosts.
+Increases that would cause the maximum user size to be set to less than 186 pages are limited to times when there are no users on the system other than system ghosts; i.e., the system must be quiescent except for ALLOCAT, RBBAT, FILL and the PPS ghosts.
 Neither RESDF nor DYNRESDF maximum size may be increased to the point where the maximum user size is too small to allow the system ghosts to run.